jordan52/trickykegstands/src/site/todayILearned.md

 Download with curl and immediately untar: curl http://site/someFile.tar.gz | tar xvz

+I used that trick to install elastisearch today. (these really are just my notes so I don't forget.)
-I did that to install elastisearch. ./bin/elasticsearch to start it up. it is running on port 9200 Then I wrote an app to index a ton of json. hit http://localhost:9200/cases/case/_search

-Then I installed elasticsearch-head using these instructions <https://github.com/mobz/elasticsearch-head>
-use it by hitting http://localhost:9200/_plugin/head/
+./bin/elasticsearch to start it up.
+It is running on port 9200.
+Then I wrote an app to index a ton of json. hit http://localhost:9200/cases/case/_search Then I installed elasticsearch-head using these instructions <https://github.com/mobz/elasticsearch-head> use it by hitting http://localhost:9200/_plugin/head/

 Elasticsearch might replace solr in our environment.
-However, i think elasticsearch's documentation is frikin' awful.
+However, i think elasticsearch's documentation is god awful.

 #### 2013 02 08